 Support music venues that Practice Safe Sounds.

-Educate yourself about safe sounds and monitor your dB levels.
+Educate yourself about safe sounds and monitor your decibel levels.

 Download and use free cell phone apps to measure dB levels.

 Spread the word to fellow musicians and music lovers.